pimarc/pms50-gns530/readme.md

 There are 3 maps available (1 for GNS430).
 You can use the CLR button to declutter map information.
 The first declutter level hides roads and airspaces.
 The third map is a terrain map using 4 colors:  red below 500AGL, yellow between 500AGL and 1000AGL, green between 1000AGL and 1500AGL, black above 1500AGL.

 ## Flight plan loading
 19 flight plans can be loaded.
-The flight plan files must be named "flx.pln" where x is a number between 1 and 19.
+The flight plan files must be named "fplx.pln" where x is a number between 1 and 19.
 The files must reside in the folder named fpl530 at the root of the MOD folder.
 Only the PLN format is accepted.
 If the PLN file comes from MSFS2020 (save option in world map) the MOD will recognize SID, STARS and APPR.
-If your PLN file comes from another software, the result may differ from the original flight plan because the producer software may not use the same database and SID, STARS or APPROCH may be not recognized (for example little navmap doesn't save procedures).
+If your PLN file comes from another software, the result may differ from the original flight plan because the producer software may not use the same database so SID, STAR or APPROACH may be not recognized (for example little navmap doesn't save procedures).

 ## Messages
 When there are messages available, the MSG indicator is set.
 It blinks if there are new messages not acknowledged.
 In order to view and acknowledge the messages, press the MSG button.
 There are 3 kind of messages: Advise in green, warning in yellow and caution in red.